-Where disability but no SEN is identified, the SENCO will keep an accurate record of the nature of the disability and the additional support needed and provided for the pupil.
+Where disability but no SEN is identified, the SENCO will keep an accurate record of the nature of the disability and the additional support needed and provided for the child.

-Prior to a pupil joining the Academy, the SENCO will liaise with the previous school (where applicable) and outside agencies to assess the needs of the child.
-Once the pupil has joined the Academy, a teacher who is aware of the pupil's needs and attainment and has a good understanding of their SEN (usually the pupil's class teacher or form tutor), supported by the SENCO, will liaise with parents regarding concerns and reporting progress in accordance with the SEN Code of Practice.
+Prior to a child joining the Academy, the SENCO will liaise with the previous school (where applicable) and outside agencies to assess the needs of the child.
+Once the child has joined the Academy, a teacher who is aware of the child's needs and attainment and has a good understanding of their SEN (usually the child's class teacher or form tutor), supported by the SENCo, will liaise with parents regarding concerns and reporting progress in accordance with the SEN Code of Practice.

-9. Processes for Identification, Provision and Review of SEN
+8. Processes for Identification, Provision and Review of SEN

-The Academy implements the 4-stage approach, Assess, Plan, Do, Review as outlined in the SEN CoP (2015).
-This ensures that parents, pupils and teaching staff are clear about how they will help the pupil reach the expected outcomes.
-The over-riding purpose of early action is to help the pupil achieve the identified outcomes and remove any barriers to learning.
-Where it is decided that a pupil does have SEN, the decision is recorded in the Academy records and the pupil's parents are formally informed that special educational provision is being made.
+The Academy implements the 4-stage approach, Assess, Plan, Do, Review as outlined in the SEN Code of Practice (2015).
+This ensures that parents, children and teaching staff are clear about how they will help the child reach the expected outcomes.
+The over-riding purpose of early action is to help the child achieve the identified outcomes and remove any barriers to learning.
+Where it is decided that a child does have SEN, the decision is recorded in the Academy records and the child's parents are formally informed that special educational provision is being made.